 This actually happened by accident; the composer used the Cape Fear music to drive home the parody and add to the cheesiness of the suspense.
 It wasn't meant to represent Bob, but since he was the bad guy, it naturally played only when he was onscreen.
 The producers ran with it and now it's quite explicitly his theme, always playing when he first appears in an episode (just in time for Bart and Lisa to shout in unison: "AAAAAAH!
 SIDESHOW BOB!")

 With (usually) each appearance, alien antagonists Kang and Kodos can easily be recognized by a haunting, other-worldly theme that follows.

 Whenever villain Charles Montgomery Burns is in his mansion or is planning another evil scheme, you can bet you will hear that sinister music reminiscent of Citizen Kane's opening sequence.
 Release the sounds!

 When Futurama featured early appearances of the Omicronians (invading Earth), a brief leitmotif can be heard.

 South Park has been known to do this with some one-shot characters, one notable example being Blanket from the episode "The Jeffersons".

 Adventure Time does this sparingly, mostly for one-shot characters.
-For example, Lemongrab's leitmotif is a quiet, out of tune harpsichord and/or piano played at an irregular rythm, and it often loudens when he yells.
+For example, Lemongrab's leitmotif is a quiet, out of tune harpsichord and/or piano played at an irregular rhythm, and it often gets louder when he yells.
 His leitmotif is pretty subtle, but it helps to underscore just how bizarre and awkward his character is.
 It almost sounds like there are mistakes in the music, or that the piece doesn't make sense- which is fitting, because he is a failed science experiment.